da-luce/cornell-autobike/README.md

 4. Go to [`localhost:8888`](http://localhost:8888/), and you should see the `/chatter` topic being logged in the dashboard!

 ![rosboard demo](./assets/rosboard.png)

+5. Run `docker compose down` when you are done.

+> [!NOTE]
+> If you are struggling to get this working, try deleting all your containers and restarting at [step 1](#visualizing-with-rosboard).

 #### Other ROS GUIs